 - Make sure your pitch deck is ready to roll

-There are great resources out there on what needs to go in your pitch deck and why.
-Study those, make sure you’ve covered all the bases that investors expect (a description of the problem and how you’re solving it, financial projections, key team member bios, how you’re getting traction, and more!), and when you’ve got a draft ready, have smart people who’ve done this before review it.
+There are resources out there on what needs to go in your pitch deck and why.
+Make sure you’ve covered all the bases that investors expect (a description of the problem and how you’re solving it, financial projections, key team member bios, how you’re getting traction, and more!), and when you’ve got a draft ready, have smart people who’ve done this before reviewing it.

 - Sync up on your story